Yelsherif14/CodeAlpha_DataRedundancySystem/README.md

 ## AWS EC2 Deployment

-The application was deployed and tested on an Ubuntu AWS EC2 instance.
+The application was successfully deployed on an Ubuntu AWS EC2 instance.

-### 1. EC2 Instance
+### EC2 Instance

-An Ubuntu EC2 instance was created and configured to host the Flask application.
+The application was hosted on an Ubuntu EC2 instance.

 ![EC2 Instance](screenshots/ec2-instance.png)

-*Ubuntu EC2 instance used to deploy the application.*
+*Ubuntu EC2 instance used to host the application.*

-### 2. Project Files
+### Project Files on EC2

-The project was cloned from GitHub onto the EC2 instance.
+The project was cloned from GitHub and configured on the EC2 instance.

 ![Project Files](screenshots/project-files.png)

-*Project files after cloning the GitHub repository on the EC2 instance.*
+*Project files after cloning the repository on the EC2 instance.*

-### 3. Running Flask
+### Flask Application Running

 The Flask application was configured to listen on all network interfaces using port `5000`.